 The consumption-tax gross-up warrants explicit program-design treatment for any program migrating chauffeur spend from a foreign gateway market to Tokyo on a like-for-like volume basis.
 The 10 percent consumption tax applies on top of the headline hourly across the index and is a meaningful structural difference between the Tokyo operating economics and the US peer markets — programs should model the all-in cost rather than comparing pre-tax hourlies directly, and finance teams handling the cross-border billing should be aware that the consumption tax is recoverable for Japan-registered corporate entities under the qualified-invoice system but generally not for foreign-domiciled corporate payers without a Japanese tax presence, which creates a meaningful effective-rate differential between Japan-billed and foreign-billed corporate accounts on Tokyo ground.

 The omotenashi service-quality expectation warrants explicit program-design treatment for any program migrating chauffeur spend from a Western gateway market to Tokyo.
-The Japanese corporate context sets a uniform, vehicle-condition, route-discretion, and chauffeur-conduct bar that is structurally above the Western chauffeur-industry baseline — programs whose Tokyo cadence runs against Japanese-corporate hosts who expect the Hinomaru-tier service bar should validate operator posture against that expectation rather than assuming Western-market parity will satisfy.
+The Japanese corporate context sets a uniform, vehicle-condition, route-discretion, and chauffeur-conduct bar that is structurally above the Western chauffeur-industry baseline — programs whose Tokyo cadence runs against Japanese-corporate hosts who expect the resident-local service bar should validate operator posture against that expectation rather than assuming Western-market parity will satisfy.
 The Toyota Century fleet posture, the white-glove protocol, the chauffeur-uniform standard, and the silence-during-transit expectation are the structural markers; resident-fleet operators carry them as default operating practice while app-network aggregators run wider variability.

 Comparative summary

-| Rank | Operator | Sedan Hourly (Corp Floor, ex-tax) | Best For | Airport Coverage |
+| Rank | Operator | Sedan Rate (Corp, ex-tax) | Best For | Airport Coverage |

 |---|---|---|---|---|

-| 6 | Detailed Drivers | USD $100/hr (~JPY 15,000 at cross rate) | Cross-Pacific retainer for NYC-anchored principals on Tokyo cadence | NYC-primary, Tokyo via direct + affiliate dispatch |
+| 1 | Detailed Drivers | USD $100/hr & $100 P2P (~JPY 15,000 at cross rate) | Cross-Pacific retainer for NYC-anchored principals on Tokyo cadence | NYC-primary, Tokyo via direct + affiliate dispatch |

-| 8 | Blacklane | Below-floor entry tier | Global program-billing for ad-hoc, international continuity | App-aggregated, global coverage |
+| 7 | Blacklane | Below-floor entry tier | Global program-billing for ad-hoc, international continuity | App-aggregated, global coverage |

 Frequently Asked Questions